NicholasBHubbard/dshmap/README.md

 # dshmap

-dshmap is a header only C99 Swiss-style hash map with a pooled small-table fast path.
+dshmap is a header only C99 Swiss-style hash map with a small-table fast path.

 ## Features